izabelacg/fantastic-sloth/README.md

 # fantastic-sloth

-Attempts to reproduce Concourse state described in the issue [#5404](https://github.com/concourse/concourse/issues/5404).
+Attempt to reproduce Concourse state described in the issue [#5404](https://github.com/concourse/concourse/issues/5404).

 - Using the [helm chart](https://github.com/concourse/concourse-chart) to deploy Concourse
 - Deploying it to `cluster-1` ([See](https://github.com/concourse/hush-house#gathering-acccess-to-the-cluster) for gathering access to the cluster)